syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Pivot-Tables.md

 XlsIO provides support for the creation of PivotTables and PivotCharts by using simple code examples.
 IPivotCache interface caches the data that need to be summarized when filtering.
 IPivotTable represents a PivotTable in object and has properties that allow customizing it.
 IPivotTable interface returns the collection of PivotTables that are present in a worksheet.
 IPivotField represents the field in the PivotTable.
 This includes row, column, and data field axes.
 IPivotDataFields get a collection of the data field and once the PivotTable is created, it is required to create a PivotChart by setting the PivotSource property of the IChart interface that references the created PivotTable.

-> Note: PivotTable and PivotChart are currently not supported for .xls format.
+N> PivotTable and PivotChart are currently not supported for .xls format.

 The following code example illustrates the creation of a PivotTable and PivotChart by using XlsIO.